There are two versions of LivePerson's NLU engine:

 - The performance of a model depends on both the quantitative and qualitative nature of the training data.
 Therefore, we require a minimum of 5 intents with 15 training phrases per intent to activate training for a model in the Intent Manager.
 Anything less adversely affects model performance.

-- Requires the model to be trained.
+- Requires the model to be trained (discussed below).

 As communicated in the release notes, on February 17, 2021 LivePerson enhanced the LivePerson engine to further improve its NLU performance.
 If you retrained your domain after this date, you’re all set: The domain has picked up the enhancement.
 If you haven’t done so, please retrain your domain as soon as possible, so it benefits from the change.
 No additional tuning is required; simply retrain the domain as is.